 If you are after some high culture, you can visit the Imperial War Museum’s Northern branch.
 Then there is The Lowry which is a huge arts centre sporting three stages and arts spaces galore.
 Finally, if you think sport is high culture….ever heard of Manchester United!!?

-Why is it surprising?
+Why is it a cities that may surprise you?
 You won’t get murdered in Marseille.

 I bet you have heard that Marseille is rough.
 It has always had a scrappy reputation, as with many port towns, but the crime statistics are pretty news-worthy.